journey-ad/star-list/README.md

 *   [newhinton/disky](https://github.com/newhinton/disky) - An android filesystem analyzer that can show you the usage of your storage!

-*   [bitwarden/android](https://github.com/bitwarden/android) - Bitwarden mobile app for Android.
+*   [bitwarden/android](https://github.com/bitwarden/android) - Bitwarden mobile apps (Password Manager and Authenticator) for Android.

 *   [mihonapp/mihon](https://github.com/mihonapp/mihon) - Free and open source manga reader for Android